kurgol/Kurgol/README.md

 ### Hello there

 GitHub support.
-LARPer, Gamer.
+Sim Racer, Gamer.
 Anxious.
 Dyslexic.
 My views are my own (he/him).

 <!--
 **Kurgol/Kurgol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.